CreeperKing77/imgbyte/README.md

 # imgbyte
 Python module for interaction and actions with the imgflip website using a combination of selenium and requests.

+# Installation
+imgbyte is not up on PyPI, and can be installed via normal console commands such as `pip install imgbyte` or `python -m pip install imgbyte`

 # Documentation
 ## Setup
 createWindow()